ZakariaZaki/markdown-warmup/README.md

 1. No metadata

 ## Is this website present on social networks ?
 No, it is an online CV

 ## Make a list of recomandation of the futur changes ?

 + Use recent tools
 + Make it more dynamic
-+ Use responsive design
++ Use responsive designUpdate informations
-+ Update informations